teodurini84/scripts/gpo_bginfo/README.md

 forcing a specific template based on the hostname check

 ## Instructions ##
+### GPO Creation ###
+Create an empty GPO go to
+User Configuration
+-> Policies
+-> Windows Settings
+-> Scripts
+-> Logon
+Click on Show files
+### Files in GPO Folder ###
+Copy all the files to this folder and create the vmware subfolder
 ### GPO settings ###
+The computer configuration is needed to enable the loopback and link the policy to the OU containing your machines, applying it at the user level
 Computer Configuration
 -> Policies
 -> Administrative Templates